PerceptionHarp/Perception-Module/README.md

 # Gender Classification
 This repository contains the Gender Classification System developed for a Humanoid Assistance Robot.
-The system uses a deep learning model to classify gender in real time from a video feed, enabling the robot to provide personalized assistance and improve human-robot interaction.
+The system leverages a Convolutional Neural Network (CNN) to classify gender in real-time from a live video feed captured by the RealSense camera.
+By integrating this deep learning model, the robot is able to recognize gender with high accuracy, allowing it to deliver personalized assistance and enhance the overall human-robot interaction experience.

 ## Features 🚀